Laguna1989/obsidian_notes/tools/FMod/Intro to FMod Studio.md

 # What is FMod?

-- Proprietary sound effects engine
-- Mainly for video games and applications
+- Proprietary sound effects engine for video games
-- Support `C`, `C++` and `C#`
+- Bindings for `C`, `C++` and `C#`
-- Engine Integration: Unity and Unreal
+- Integration for Unity and Unreal
-- Builds for Win, Mac, Linux, Android, WiiU, Playstation 3/4, XBox, XBox360 and HTML5
+- Runs on Win, Mac, Linux, Android, WiiU, Playstation 3/4, XBox, XBox360 and HTML5
-- De Facto "Industry Standard"

 ---